-Please note that this page shows the keynote speakers for the 2017 NAWI conference, and that this page will be updated soon for the 2018 NAWI conference in Chicago, Illinois.
+Please note that this page shows the keynote speakers for the prior NAWI conference, and that this page will be updated for the 2019 NAWI conference in Chicago, Illinois.

 Celeste Carter, Ph.D.